Globally Convergent Multilevel Training of Deep Residual Networks: Supervised learning as a continuous optimal control problem

 This work builds upon a continuous-in-depth approach~\cite{queiruga2020continuous, chang2017multi, weinan2017proposal}, which interprets the forward propagation through the network as a discretization of the nonlinear ordinary differential equation (ODE).
 Thus, let us consider the following dynamical system:

-where~$\vec{q}(t):\R \rightarrow \R^{n_{fp}}$ and $ \vec{\theta}(t): \R \rightarrow \R^{n_{c}}$ denote time-dependent state and control functions, respectivelly.
+where~$\vec{q}(t):\R \rightarrow \R^{n_{fp}}$ and $ \vec{\theta}(t): \R \rightarrow \R^{n_{c}}$ denote time-dependent state and control functions, respectively.
+Here, the symbol $n_c$ denotes the size of controls associated with a given time $t$.
 The system~\eqref{eq:dynamical_system} continuously transforms input features~$\vec{x}$ into the final state~$\vec{q}(T)$, defined at the time $T$.
 The initial condition in~\eqref{eq:dynamical_system} is used to map an input~$\vec{x}$ into the dimension of the system's dynamics, denoted by~$n_{fp}$.
 This is achieved using the linear operator~$\mat{Q} \in \R^{{n_{fp}} \times n_{in}}$, which can be defined apriori or learned during the training process.
 The right-hand side, function~${\pazocal{F}: \R^{n_{fp}} \times \R^{n_{c}} \rightarrow \R^{n_{fp}}}$, is often called a residual block.
 An exact form of the function~${\pazocal{F}}$ is typically prescribed by the network architecture.
 For instance, it can be a single layer perceptron or a stack of multiple convolutional layers.
-Note, the function~$\pazocal{F}$ has to fulfil certain assumptions, e.g., the Lipschitz-continuity, so that solution of~\eqref{eq:dynamical_system} exists, see Reference~\cite{clarke2005maximum} for details.
+Note, the function~$\pazocal{F}$ has to fulfill certain assumptions, e.g., the Lipschitz-continuity, so that solution of~\eqref{eq:dynamical_system} exists, see~\cite{clarke2005maximum} for details.